Last updated on December 19, 2025

 Orb of Dragonkind is a 2-mana rock for your dragon deck that filters mana and then digs for cards later.
 This is good!
 You can just drop it, sac it, and you’ve paid three to do a bad impression of Dig Through Time.

-Cursed Mirror is outstanding in the usual suspects artifacts decks like Mishra, Eminent One, and is a fun addition to my latest EDH deck obsession, Jaxis, the Troublemaker.
+Cursed Mirror is outstanding in the usual suspects artifact decks like Mishra, Eminent One, and is a fun addition to my latest EDH deck obsession, Jaxis, the Troublemaker.

 But for a regular red or Gruul () ramp deck, just remember the haste on the token this makes.
 Cursed Mirror feels more like a 2-mana rock if you drop it on turn 3 and copy a mana dork.

-So Chandra, Dressed to Kill is a 3-mana rock that can also impulse draw.
+So Chandra, Dressed to Kill is a 3-mana accelerant that can also impulse draw.
 It pings down opposing planeswalkers that ticked down thinking they were safe from creature damage along the way.

 In the past I might have said this is worse than a 3-mana rock because it’s more fragile.
 But as artifact hate creeps up, this may be the more reliable form of ramp.

-The mana is fine here, but people would play #15 if it was enough.
+The mana is fine here, but this card offers so, so much more.
 Folks play Chandra, Torch of Defiance for card draw and removal.

-Add a win condition into the mix and you’ve got the best overall card on this list.
+Add a win condition into the mix and you’ve got one of the best cards on this list.

 #2.
 Braid of Fire